mdda/cryptic-wordplay/README.md

 This sample has the following characteristics:
 * Single author: `teacow` on [https://FifteenSquared.net/](https://FifteenSquared.net/author/teacow)
   + chosen for their clear and consistent `wordplay` annotations across more than 6 years of submission
-* (Predominantly) Financial Times clue solutions - typically of difficulty similiar to the regular Times Cryptic
+* Financial Times clue solutions (predominantly) - typically of difficulty similiar to the regular Times Cryptic
 * Retrieved using `custom` (i.e. manually coded) scraping tools
-  + Should not suffer from partial captures
+  + should not suffer from partial captures

 Even with 'only' 5K examples, this sample dataset has been found suffient to fine-tune ~7B models to guess at `definition` and `wordplay` pairs for new clues.